 As I mentioned before, I already had numerous photos that I believed people would want, and I enjoy capturing things with my camera.
 This made me determined to get accepted as a contributor, and I'm happy that I now have over 900 images in my Shutterstock portfolio!

 How can a person get started as a contributor?

 To become a Shutterstock contributor, you can sign up for free here.

 Thanks so much Candace for taking the time to answer our questions!
-If any of you readers have something to add about contributing photos to Shutterstock or any other site, please feel free to comment below.
+Good luck if any of you pursue this.